 On the other hand, if you have no intention of selling your property, you may be tempted to ignore the offer.

 If You’re Thinking About Selling…

 The first step when you receive a letter of intent to purchase is to do your research on the contact who sent you the letter in the first place.
-Ask the realtor who sent you the letter is who their client is and try to find any testimonials for them.
+Ask the contact who their client is and try to find any testimonials for them.
 If you can’t find any information on their name or company, proceed with caution.

 Once you’ve conducted your research and trust the client, the next step is to ask yourself: should you sell your home as-is and save yourself the money and effort cleaning and fixing up your home?
 Or should you go the traditional route and sell with an agent?

 According to a recent article, the pros to selling your home as-is include:

 - You don’t have to make any repairs